FAQ & INFO

 SUMMER CAMP GENERAL INFORMATION

 We're so excited to have you at summer camp!
 On this page, you will find our camp policies and (hopefully) all you need to know about attending summer camp here at NGCC!
+Upon registering, you will have access to a camp-specific information packet.
 If you have any further questions, please contact the camp office at info@christiancamp.net.

 REVIEW THIS INFORMATION